samaherSG/gpt-from-scratch/README.md

-# gpt-from-scratch
+# GPT-from-scratch
-In this project I run two expermints:
+In this project I perform two expermints:
-1- Build GPT from scratch.
+* Build GPT from scratch.
-2-Fine-tuned GPT2 in two different tasks: story generation and sentiment analysis
+* Fine-tuned GPT2 in two different tasks: story generation and sentiment analysis.